ibm-cloud-docs/containers/cs_users.md

     </tr>
     <tr>
       <td>**Subscription accounts** are not set up with access to the IBM Cloud infrastructure portfolio.</td>
       <td><p><strong>Option 1:</strong> [Create a new Pay-As-You-Go account](/docs/account?topic=account-accounts#paygo) that is set up with access to the IBM Cloud infrastructure portfolio.
 When you choose this option, you have two separate {{site.data.keyword.cloud_notm}} accounts and billings.</p><p>If you want to continue using your Subscription account, you can use your new Pay-As-You-Go account to generate an API key in IBM Cloud infrastructure.
 Then, you must manually set the IBM Cloud infrastructure API key for your Subscription account.
 Keep in mind that IBM Cloud infrastructure resources are billed through your new Pay-As-You-Go account.</p><p><strong>Option 2:</strong> If you already have an existing IBM Cloud infrastructure account that you want to use, you can manually set IBM Cloud infrastructure credentials for your {{site.data.keyword.cloud_notm}} account.</p><p class="note">When you manually link to an IBM Cloud infrastructure account, the credentials are used for every IBM Cloud infrastructure specific action in your {{site.data.keyword.cloud_notm}} account.
-You must ensure that the API key that you set has [sufficient infrastructure permissions](/docs/containers?topic=containers-users#infra_access) so that your users can create and work with clusters.</p></td>
+You must ensure that the API key that you set has [sufficient infrastructure permissions](/docs/containers?topic=containers-users#infra_access) so that your users can create and work with clusters.
+You can manually set credentials for only classic clusters, not VPC clusters.</p></td>
     </tr>
     <tr>
       <td>**IBM Cloud infrastructure accounts**, no {{site.data.keyword.cloud_notm}} account</td>
       <td><p>[Create an {{site.data.keyword.cloud_notm}} Pay-As-You-Go account](/docs/account?topic=account-accounts#paygo).
 You have two separate IBM Cloud infrastructure accounts and billing.</p><p>By default, your new {{site.data.keyword.cloud_notm}} account uses the new infrastructure account.
-To continue using the old infrastructure account, manually set the credentials.</p></td>
+To continue using the old infrastructure account, manually set the credentials.
+You can manually set credentials for only classic clusters, not VPC clusters.</p></td>
     </tr>
   </tbody>
   </table>